redboltz/mqtt-broker-tokio/README.md

   - When set, clients are notified via the `Topic Alias Maximum` property in CONNACK
   - The underlying mqtt-endpoint-tokio and mqtt-protocol-core libraries handle topic alias management automatically

+- **`--mqtt-auto-map-topic-alias`**: Automatically map topic aliases when sending
+  - When enabled (default: false), the broker automatically assigns and uses topic aliases for outgoing PUBLISH packets
+  - This can reduce bandwidth usage by replacing topic names with small integer aliases in repeated messages
+  - The underlying mqtt-endpoint-tokio library handles topic alias assignment and mapping automatically
+  - Works in conjunction with `--mqtt-topic-alias-maximum` for bidirectional topic alias support

 ### Example Usage

 ```bash